Pabla007/HTB-Journey/Logrythm/305 Analyst Fundamentals/04 Collect , Discover & Begin to Qualify/03 Create a Case.md

     Note, you may see the Cases tab automatically open on the left after saving.
 That's okay because we'll use it in just a minute.

+## Be Thorough

+You can add evidence to cases as you investigate.

+Always add as much information to a case as possible.
+This helps ensure a smooth transition between analysts and that all evidence is captured.

+## Case Benefits, Even After Closing

+Even after logs expire out of LogRhythm, they're always going to be available on this case, and cases are available until you expire them

+## One-Stop-Shop

+You can do drilldowns through cases.
+You also can share cases with anybody